automatic-ripping-machine/automatic-ripping-machine/arm_wiki/Setting-up-ARM-script-(Debian-OMV).md

 fork.
 It looked for it on GitHub at: https://github.com/{ForkName}/automatic-ripping-machine
 * 212 – The script was called with the `[-t {TagName}]` option, but the script could not confirm the existence of the tag or branch.
 It looked for it in the (named or default) fork on GitHub using the `git ls-remote` command.
+* 213 – The script found that SystemD is currently running the armui service and that it is currently active.
+To prevent errors, please turn off the service with `systemctl stop armui` The script cannot continue if the service is running.
+* 214 – The installation script found that SystemD has a service loaded called armui but it is not currently running.
+However, the user chose to not proceed with the installation.

 ## What the Automatic Installation Script does
 The Automatic Installation Script completes the following tasks.